A FEW WORDS ABOUT DOUG . . .

 In the recent December 2023 SPA UPDATE, Executive Coordinator Dave Shockly invited me to use my portrait of the Loewenberg-Roberts Mansion" to highlight the lead article.

-ABOUT ROYAL RIBLET ~ There are conflicting stories about Riblet, but this version seems to be authentic.
-In 1924, he had his Florentine mansion built to take advantage of the view from the property's cliffs.
-An inventor / mechanical genius, his estate was filled with his inventions like the mechanized garage door and a waterfall that recycled water backup to the top of the falls.
-His most famous marvel was the chair-lift ~ freeing skiiers world-wide from using T-Bars or climbing back up the slopes.
-He was inspired by a visit to a mine site where he watch an ore buckets go up and down a belt from the mine to freight cars below.
+ABOUT ROYAL RIBLET There are conflicting stories about Riblet, but this version seems to be relatively authentic.
+In 1924, he had his Florentine mansion built for the view from the property's cliffs.
+An inventor / mechanical genius, his estate was filled with his inventions like mechanized garage doors and falls that recycled water backup to the top of them.
+His most famous marvel was the chair-lift ~ freeing skiiers around the world from using T-Bars or climbing back up the slopes.
+He was inspired by a visit to a mine site where he watch ore buckets go up and down a belt from the mine to freight cars below.
 Voile!

-Highlight ~ THE SIMPSON CONNECTION, When Royal was living at Cliff Hiourse, the cement factory below on the Spokane River spewed harmful dust fragment into the air, deteriorating the mansion's facade.
+THE SIMPSON CONNECTION When Royal was living at Cliff House, the cement factory below on the Spokane River spewed harmful dust fragment into the air, deteriorating the mansion's facade.
 Riblet sued, and the attorneys who won the first ever environmental case of its kind were associates James Winton and my dad, Joseph A. Simpson.

-Author John H. Richards, the great-grandson of famous mining mogul Patsy Clark, gathered information for his definitive biography for over a decade ~ publishing his eagerly awaited book in 2019.
+Author John H. Richards, the great-grandson of famous mining mogul Patsy Clark, gathered information for his definitive biography for over a decade.
+He published his eagerly anticipated book in 2019.
 He sorted through hundreds of family photos and prorprietary journals in addition to spending hours at the Spokane Public Library and The MAC, just to name a few resources.

 The book included unique finds from the Clark family archives never previously shared, which made this a "must have" for any Inland NW history lover's library.

-John and his wife Mary are not only fine art clients of mine, they also became good friends over the years.
-My portrait of the Patrick Clark Mansion hangs in their home.
-I was honored when John asked if he could include the image in his book which featured only two color plates.
-My portrait of his great-grandfather's mansion was one of them.
+John and Mary are not only fine art clients of mine, they also became good friends over the years.
+My portrait, "AUTUMN AFTERNOON AT PATSY CLARK'S"hangs in their home.
+I was honored when he asked if he could include it in his book which featured only two color plates.
+My portrait was one of them.
+Find it on my Spokane+ page and in a NEW Kirtland Cutter 2025 calendar.

 When I finished this portrait in 1997 (left) the mansion had served Spokane as the Francis Lester Restaurant, and ultimately, Patsy Clark's.
 Many remember these one-of-a-kind dining experiences fondly to this day.

-When Patsy's closed, a group of attorneys purchased the historic property, embarking on an ambitious restoration.
+When Patsy's closed, a group of attorneys bought it, embarking on an ambitious restoration.
 The second floor housed law offices and they offered the first floor to the public as a event center.
-After several years with much work completed on the grand mansion , the first group of attorneys sold it to another law firm who opened their offices in 2020.
+After years of much work completed on the mansion, the first group of attorneys sold it to another law firm who opened there in 2020.
+The main floor is still available as an event center.

-2017 ~ THE SPOKESMAN REVIEW ~ "ART IN BLOOM • ARTISTS, FLORAL DESIGNERS IN ART IN BLOOM HELP MOORE-TURNER GARDENS, CORBIN ART CENER"
+2017 THE SPOKESMAN REVIEW'S NEWSPAPER'S "ART IN BLOOM" ARTISTS, FLORAL DESIGNERS IN ART IN BLOOM HELP MOORE-TURNER GARDENS, CORBIN ART CENER"

 Highlight ~ On that note, Linda is the "go to" gal if you are interested in having your home listed on the Spokane, Washington State, or National Historic Register of Historic Places.

-2021'S NEW "ART IN THE ATTIC" FUNDRAISER ~ Sadly, COVID challenges caused both the tea and art / floral benefits to be cancelled in recent years, but in Autumn 2021, FMTG introduced a new benefit fund-raiser, "Art in the Attic."
-I donated framed canvas reproductions of my portraits of the "Harvest Festival at Hutton School" and "Flying South Over Spokane Falls (Monroe Street Bridge").
-Both sold within the first hour.
+2021'S "ART IN THE ATTIC" FUNDRAISER Sadly, COVID challenges caused the tea and art / floral benefits to be cancelled twice, but in Autumn 2021, FMTG introduced a new benefit, "Art in the Attic."
+I donated framed canvas reproductions of "HARVEST FEST AT HUTTON SCHOOL" and "FLYING SOUTH OVER SPOKANE FALLS (MONROE STREET BRIDGE)" Both sold within the first hour.

-This festive promotional postcard with my portrait, "The Crescent Window at Christmas" on it went to dozens of folks attending the Spokane Symphony during the 2013 Holiday Season.
+This festive promotional postcard with my portrait, "THE CRESCENT WINTOW AT CHRISTMAS" on it went to dozens of folks attending the Spokane Symphony during the 2013 Holiday Season.

 Dodson's longtime owners Penn and Deborah Fix hosted Holiday and Winter-themed artwork at their fine Jewelry shop on Riverside Avenue in Spokane's Downtown District.

-2013 and 2014 ~ Of the 10 originals they chose from my Spokane / Inland NW Collection, "Vista House View" and "Cavorting at Cannon Hill Pond" sold to Pat and Kathleeen Dix.
-They later commissioned a portrait of their cabin on Hayden Lake's Sunset Beach near our old family place my brother Bob owns.
+2013 and 2014 Of the 10 originals they chose from my Spokane / Inland NW Collection, "VISTA HOUSE VIEW" and "CAVORTING AT CANNON HILL POND" sold to Pat and Kathleeen Dix.
+They later commissioned a portrait of their cabin on Hayden Lake's Sunset Beach near our old family place my brother Bob now owns.
 See it on my COMMISSION page.
 In 2014, Dodson's invited me back, featuring 13 works, including art of the Spokane County Courthouse, Christmas Eve at Saint Augustine's Church, and other Holiday works like the Crescent Window on the postcard.

-DODSON'S ~ After three generations of proprietors and decades of doing business in the Inland NW, Dodson's closed its doors forever in 2018.
-In 2020, Johnson's Custom Jewelry opened their business in the same storefront on Riverside.
+DODSON'S After three generations of proprietors and decades of doing business in the Inland NW, Dodson's closed its doors forever in 2018.
+Many still miss this beloved family business.

-ED CLARK'S "FIRST FRIDAY" OVERVIEW ~ In November 2013, the Arbor Crest Cellars Tasting Room at River Park Square mounted an exhibit of 35 of my Winter / Holiday paintings.
-The event began with a fun "Meet & Greet on Friday evening, of course.
+ED CLARK'S "FIRST FRIDAY" OVERVIEW In November 2013, the Arbor Crest Cellars Tasting Room at River Park Square mounted an exhibit of 35 of my Winter / Holiday paintings.
+The event began with a fun "Meet & Greet" on Friday evening.

 At the time, Ed Clark was producing a weekly newsletter about "happenings" in Spokane called "Entertainment Spokane," (EntertainmentSpokane.com).
 His Octobr 30, 2013 issue featured a wonderful front page article about my appearance.
 Click on the image (left) or Entertainment Spokane pdf to read the article.

-As Winter's Holiday Season was around the corner, this exhibit was similar to what I had created for Dodson's with prints of some of those same images, but with 25 additional works.
+As Winter's Holiday Season was around the corner, this exhibit was similar to what I had created for Dodson's with prints of some of the same images plus with 25 additional works.

 PICTORIAL & ARTICLE ON THE SISTERS 125TH CELEBRATION